About the BIG Give

 There are several places to give away what is left: The Salvation Army, Bibles for Missions, and any of your local second-hand stores or non-profit organizations that accept the type of items you have.
 Garbage and e-waste will also need to be disposed of appropriately.
-It is suggested that leftover clothing/shoes/small items be brought to SA thrift stores, Value Village, etc in your area.
+It is suggested that leftover clothing/shoes/small items be brought to Mission thrift, St Vincent de Paul, Salvation Army thrift stores, or suitable ministries in your area.
 Leftover computer/electronics should be brought to local businesses that accept for disposal or refurbishing.
 A team member should take a little time to determine where these businesses are in your local area before the big day, and have someone designated to transport these items.

 10. Should we plan to help transport larger items?